 The trust also generates a significant amount of funding by letting out facilities after 18:00 weekdays, at weekends, and during school holidays.
-This income stream was heavily impacted in 2019/20 by the lockdown but lettings are now taking place ensuring that the income stream is restored.

-The trusts approach to fundraising is to carefully plan what the funds would be used for in line with the schools priorities and strategic direction.
+The trust's approach to fundraising is to carefully plan what the funds would be used for in line with the Academy's' priorities and strategic direction.
 The purpose of the fundraising is published and communicated appropriately so that people know what their donations are towards.

-Most of the fundraising is from members of the school community (i.e parents, family of staff\pupils), and we apply the same standards as we do to any fundraising directed at the public.
+Most of the fundraising is from members of the school community (i.e parents, family of staft\pupils), and we apply the same standards as we do to any fundraising directed at the public.
 We carefully consider approaches taking into account volume of requests, circumstances of the people being approached, and utilise the least intrusive method of communication.
 We always action any requests to be removed from communication lists relating to fundraising, and we ensure any complaints or queries are processed as quickly as possible.